Recovery Based On Christ’s Principles

 AFR is the only rehab facility that is certified to practice Celebrate Recovery, a program that began 20 years ago at Saddleback Church in California.
-The program is based upon Biblical teaching, rather than psychological principles and offers group fellowship for Christians struggling through addiction.
+The program is based on Biblical teaching, rather than psychological principles and offers group fellowship for Christians struggling with addiction.

 “(Celebrate Recovery) was designed as a program to help those struggling with hurts, habits, and hang-ups by showing them the loving power of Jesus Christ through a recovery process,” says the group’s website.
 Another resource offered is weekly Shepherd’s Embrace meetings in Battle Creek, where AFR is located.
 The meetings are Christian-based 12-step recovery, which is an AA meeting focused on recovery from anything that separates patients from a Higher Power, or God.
 Outside church service is also provided on Sundays.

 - Replacement for substances — Many people develop substance addiction as a result of stressful circumstances that arise in life.
 They may drink alcohol to cope with a divorce or take extra pain medication to deal with the loss of a family member, for example.
 Instead of using drugs and alcohol as a way to cope with their problems, they will begin to look to Jesus Christ to deal with stressful situations.

 - Relying on a higher power — Turning to Jesus Christ to answer life’s many unanswered questions helps individuals suffering from addiction to depend on a higher power.
 Faith-based group therapy helps people find their purpose in life and strengthen their beliefs in always trying to do what is right.
 Spirituality can help change an addict’s life around by following the teachings of Christ.